sethjuarez/vision/README.md

 **NOTE:** The first time you run the Azure Cloud Shell, a wizard will pop up, asking you to set-up a storage account for persistent storage.
 Just select the default options and click OK.

 4. Clone the repo:

     ```
     git clone (your repo)
     ```

-IF you cloned locally, upload the file to Azure Cloud Shell:
+IF you cloned locally, upload the file "deploy.sh" to Azure Cloud Shell:

 ![UPLOAD](/imgs/02-uploaddeploysh.png)